-During the year the Board released Designated Reserves which were no longer required.
-The Board also updated the Reserves Policy with the aim of building financial resilience to cover potential shortfalls in trust funding.
-The updated policy requires that unrestricted funds not committed or invested in tangible fixed assets ("the free reserves") should be equivalent to three months' of current annual expenditure.
-At 31 December this equated to £193,861 in general funds.
-The free reserves at the balance sheet date, before taking into account of long-term liabilities, amounted to (£15,381) (2022: £17,765).
-Following benchmarking and professional advice, Canopy has increased its rents and service charges significantly from July 2024.
-This should help build free reserves over the short to medium term.
+The board has established a policy whereby unrestricted funds not committed or invested in tangible fixed assets ("the free reserves") should be equivalent to three months' of current annual expenditure.
+At 31 December this equated to £288,092 in general funds.
+The free reserves at the balance sheet date, before taking into account long-term liabilities, amounted to £168,845 (2023: (£15,381)).
+The increase in rents and service charges from July 2024 should continue to help build free reserves over the short to medium term.